 You might be surprised how easy some segments of the game can be with characters considered difficult or weak.
 No need to worry, just experiment, determine the level of challenge you are comfortable with and have fun.

-What about Gold Armor, Zero-Saber or Zero himself?
+What about Gold Armor, Zero-Saber, or Zero himself?

 I know right?
-Yes, I know you guys are looking forward this.
-Let me know in the comments or Twitter.
+Yes, I know you guys are looking forward to this.
+Let me know in the comments or on Twitter.
 I might reorganize my priorities, but really, I have a huge backlog as of now so it’s difficult to promise anything and the Flash deadline is looming so let’s see what happens.

 Vile vs Arch-vile